barumau/PanGlobish/eng/G_V.md

 # Verbs

-Verbs are unchanging in Panglobish.
+Verbs are unchanging in Panglo.
 They don't change in person, number and time like in English.
 Verbs are not conjugated at all.